Print-out of www.pusac.org/Pucallpa-22-UK.htm

 We can characterize it as a NODE between transport systems.

-'a Dry Port' as can receive the trains for transfer of their flow of cargo to another mode of transport for distribution
+Although FCA today is a train for cargo only, the entire province of Lima lacks a 'Freight Station' or 'a Dry Port' as can receive the trains for transfer of their flow of cargo to another mode of transport for distribution

 A cargo station is different from a passenger station and very rare we can see the two stations united in one.